Susan Ariel Aaronson

 1957 E St. NW, Office #403O Washington, D.C.
 20052

-Susan Ariel Aaronson is a research professor of international affairs and director of the Digital Trade and Data Governance Hub.
-Aaronson conceived of and directs the Hub.
-Since 2019, the Hub educate policymakers, the press and the public about data governance and data driven change.
-In that regard, the Hub hosts conferences, monthly webinars, study groups, and creates primers, and video primers as well as scholarly papers.
-The Hub is also the only organization in the world that maps the governance of public, proprietary, and personal data at the domestic and international levels.
+Susan is also director of the Digital Trade and Data Governance Hub at GWU.
+The Hub was founded in 2019 and educates policy makers, the press and the public about data governance and data-driven change through conferences, webinars, study groups, primers and scholarly papers.
+It is the only organization in the world that maps the governance of public, proprietary and personal data at the domestic and international levels.
 The Hub’s research has been funded by foundations such as Ford and Minderoo.
+Susan currently directs projects on governing data for generative AI, ensuring that data is globally accurate, complete, and representative and on AI protectionism.
+Aaronson also frequently writes on XR sets.
+She regularly writes op-eds for Barron’s and Fortune, and was a commentator on economics for NPR’s Marketplace, All Things Considered and Morning Edition, and for NBC, CNN, the BBC and PBS.

 HIST 6031 History of International Economic Systems: the WTO and the Bretton Woods Institutions